Mega Modz Quick Scope Mod For PlayStation Controller

 6. Third digit slot is the ones.
 See the numbers and press the mod button to exit the programming menu.

-Having issues operating your Quick Scope Mod?
-Visit our Help Desk for troubleshooting.
+Having issues operating your Mega Modz Controller?
+Visit our Community Forums for troubleshooting.